nologic/blog/_posts/2017-03-19-travel-safe.md

   inflating: HT-TM06-2.000.038
 ```

-I'm not quite sure why, but the update packaged included the same file thrice.
+I'm not quite sure why, but the update package included the same file thrice.
 Each with a different name:

 ```
 mike@ubuntu:~/$ md5sum *